Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Constructing Finite-Population-Exact and Powerful Randomization Tests with Missing Outcomes

 \end{theorem}

 The detailed proofs of all theorems in this paper can be found in Appendix A in the online supplementary materials.
-Here are three additional remarks we would like to offer. \begin{remark} \emph{ As shown in Appendix A.1, the key point of finite-population-exact type-I error rate control for testing Fisher's sharp null $H_{0}$ with missing outcomes is that, \textit{under the null $H_{0}$}, the observed realized outcomes $\mathbf{Y}^{*}$ (including the observed missingness status $\mathbf{M}$) are invariant under different treatment assignments $\mathbf{Z}$.
+Here are three additional remarks we would like to offer. \begin{remark} \emph{ As shown in Appendix A.1, the key point of finite-population-exact type-I error rate control for testing $H_{0}$ with missing outcomes is that, \textit{under the null $H_{0}$}, the observed realized outcomes $\mathbf{Y}^{*}$ (including the observed missingness status $\mathbf{M}$) are invariant under different treatment assignments $\mathbf{Z}$.
 This also agrees with the principle of testing $H_{0}$ with complete outcome data using classic randomization tests \citep{rosenbaum2002observational, imbens2015causal}.
-Therefore, Assumption~\ref{assump: conditional indep} is almost the minimal (weakest) assumption required for finite-population-exact type-I error rate control for testing $H_{0}$ because if the missingness indicators $\mathbf{M}$ also depend on some post-treatment variables other than $(\mathbf{X}, \mathbf{U}, \mathbf{Y})$, then $\mathbf{M}$ can vary with different treatment assignments $\mathbf{Z}$ \textit{even under the null $H_{0}$}, which makes it impossible to construct a finite-population-exact randomization test for $H_{0}$ without additional strong assumptions. } \end{remark}
+Instead, if the missingness indicators $\mathbf{M}$ also depend on some post-treatment variables other than $(\mathbf{X}, \mathbf{U}, \mathbf{Y})$ (i.e., if Assumption~\ref{assump: conditional indep} was violated), then $\mathbf{M}$ can vary with different treatment assignments $\mathbf{Z}$ \textit{even under the null $H_{0}$}, which makes it impossible to construct a finite-population-exact randomization test for $H_{0}$ without additional strong assumptions. } \end{remark}